-The Queenstown to Christchuch drive is, without doubt, one of the most incredible quick-drive vacation offerings in New Zealand.
+The Queenstown to Christchuch drive is, without doubt, one of the most incredible quick-drive vacation offerings for visitors to New Zealand.

 With amazing scenery, adrenaline-inducing adventures, immersive nature and world-renowned Kiwi hospitality, a South Island road trip really is the pinnacle of any trip to Aotearoa.
-If you’re short on time, or just want to have a good look around whilst minimising the distance you travel, you really can’t beat the well-worn drive from Queentown to Christchuch.
+If you’re short on time, or just want to have a good look around whilst minimising the distance you travel, you really can’t beat the well-worn drive from Queenstown to Christchurch.